matiwinnetou/spring-soy-view/README.md

 of ToSoyDataConverter that will recursively inspect a passed in model and build a nested structure of SoyMapData objects, which consist only of primitives supported by Soy and thus can be rendered.

+Warning: be careful when your domain objects perform an expensive calls, e.g. hibernate db load.
+ToSoyDataConverter will __recursively__ invoke getters and is (for booleans) methods automatically to build SoyMapData object structure.

 ### Ajax JavaScript compilation

 This is an optional module, in which compilation of soy files can be done via a Spring MVC controller.
-Typically, however, most project will use a maven plugin or grunt task that compiles soy files to javascript.
+Typically, however, some project may choose to use a maven plugin or grunt task that compiles soy files to javascript or even not compilation to JavaScript at all (not recommended - usage allows performance tweaks and lazy loading)

 To use an ajax compiler it is necessary to wire or include SoyAjaxController in application's configuration files: